cloud-gov/cg-dashboard/CONTRIBUTING.md

 - Make sure it works (run linting, tests, and acceptance tests).
 - Add back the shrinkwrap with `npm shrinkwrap --dev` and commit it.

-To update a package to a major version outside of what's in package.json
+To update a single package to a specific version

 - Ensure cloudgov-style or other dependencies are unlinked by runnging `npm unlink cloudgov-style`.
 - Run `npm install --save[Dev] {package name}@{version}` where package name is the name of the package to update and version is the version you want to update to.